 The Social Sciences Institute in Duisburg is one of the leading social sciences institutes in Germany, both in terms of basic research as well as applied research.
 This is reflected in the number of externally funded research projects, in the support provided for young talent (e.g. DFG graduate school Risk and East Asia, NRW School of Governance) as well as in the high level of international networking.

 The research activities are thematically pooled and intensified in the Concept of the main research area "Transformation of contemporary societies: Building order in a borderless world" of the UDE..
 The explicitly includes, in particular, interfaculty research collaborations in the areas of social sciences, educational sciences and economics as well as research partnerships with external organisations.

-A broad spectrum of social sciences and political science research themes is organised by the department teams and working groups at the Institute of Sociology (IfS) and the Institute of Political Science (IfP).
+A broad spectrum of social sciences and political science research themes is organised by the department teams and working groups at the Department of Sociology (DoS) and the Institute of Political Science (IfP).
 You can find more detailed information on the homepages of the various scientific staff.